WHAT WE ARE DOING

 Vicente Telles is a Santero (painter of saints) and cultural iconographer whose work honors the traditions of his native New Mexico while pushing the boundaries of traditional Catholic and cultural iconography.
 His practice includes social commentary retablos and an ongoing border culture series, using diverse materials such as textiles, fine papers, and repurposed objects.

-In April, Vicente will join Estoyart following major international engagements, including an opening at the Smithsonian’s National Portrait Gallery, a residency at the Sydney Biennale (Rememory), and preparations for the Border Biennial in El Paso and Juárez—bringing timely relevance and momentum to the workshop.
+Vicente will join Estoyart following major international engagements, including an opening at the Smithsonian's National Portrait Gallery, a residency at the Sydney Biennale (Rememory), and preparations for the Border Biennial in El Paso and Juárez - bringing timely relevance and momentum to the workshop.

 Our partners, Indigo Arts Alliance and the Maine College of Art & Design, bring deep experience in artist mentorship, community engagement, and exhibition development ensuring a supportive environment and meaningful public outcomes for the work created.